 7. Take your embroidery floss and tie a tight circle around the pumpkin and leave around a 6″ tail.
 (For reference, I needed about 4 feet total of embroidery floss for a pumpkin that used the fabric measurements of 10″ x 20″).

 8. Next, wrap the long piece of the embroidery floss twice around the pumpkin diagonally from your first line so there are six total segments.
 Tightly tie the string to the tail left from step 7.

-9. Use your glue gun to make a large dot of glue in the top center of the pumpkin.
-I’m using white glue so you can see it in the photo but clear would be best.
+9. Use your glue gun to make a large glue dot in the top center of the pumpkin.
+I’m using white glue so you can see it in the photo, but clear would be best.
 Press your stick into the hot glue.